aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-Now that we've completed writing the source for our compiled Python function,
+Now that we've finished writing the source for our compiled Python function,
 we need to get the function itself from our CodeBuilder object.
 The
 `get_globals` method executes the Python code we've been assembling.
 Remember
-that our code is a function defintion (starting with `def render_function(..):`),
+that our code is a function definition (starting with `def render_function(..):`),
 so executing the code will define `render_function`, but not execute the body
 of `render_function`.